 This helps make sure you are being cared for by people who know about your health needs.

 Do I need to pay for the 715 health check?

 The health check is free at your local Aboriginal Medical Service.
 It is also free at bulk billing health clinics.
 If you are unsure whether it will be free at your local Doctor, give them a call to ask about the 715 health check before you book.

 Why Should I Identify?

-For more information about 715 health checks please go to Supporting Aboriginal and Torres Strait Islander patients.
+For more information about for health professionals and medical practitioners delivering the715 health checks please go to Supporting Aboriginal and Torres Strait Islander patients.